cainmagi/MDNC/docs/apis/data/h5py/H5CParser.md

         ```

 ??? danger
-    The cuda.Tensor could not be put into the queue on Windows (but on Linux we could), see
+    The `#!py cuda.Tensor` could not be put into the queue on Windows (but on Linux we could), see

     https://pytorch.org/docs/stable/notes/windows.html#cuda-ipc-operations

     To solve this problem, we need to fall back to multi-threading for the sequence out-type converter on Windows.

+??? warning
+    Even if you set `#!py shuffle=False`, due to the mechanism of the parallelization, the sample order during the iteration may still get a little bit shuffled.
+To ensure your sample order not changed, please use `#!py shuffle=False` during the initialization and use [`#!py start_test()`](#start_test) instead.

 -----

-### `start_test`
+### :codicons-symbol-method: `start_test`

 ```python
 dset.start_test(test_mode='default')
 ```

 Start the test mode.
 In the test mode, the process pool would not be open.
 All operations would be finished in the main thread.
-However, the random indices are still generated in the same seed of the parallel `#!py dset.start()` mode.
+However, the random indices are still generated with the same seed of the parallel `#!py dset.start()` mode.

 Running `start()` or `start_test()` would interrupt the started sequence.